In This Article

 Does the federal estate tax apply to me?

-The 2025 federal estate tax exemption is $13.99 million per individual.
-If your taxable estate is below that amount, you do not owe federal estate tax.
-However, given the potential 2026 sunset, families with estates in the $7–14 million range should consult an estate planning attorney about 2025 planning opportunities.
+The 2025 federal estate tax exemption is $13.99 million per individual ($15 million for TY2026+ under OBBBA).
+If your taxable estate is below the applicable exemption, you do not owe federal estate tax.
+The OBBBA permanently eliminated the sunset risk, but proactive estate planning remains valuable for families with large or growing estates.

 Monaco CPA provides estate tax analysis, inheritance tax return preparation, and coordination with estate planning attorneys for NJ families.
 If you have received an inheritance or are planning your estate, schedule a consultation to understand your specific tax position.